 Public transport in Greece is pretty excellent and it can make for a cheap, comfortable and convenient way to get around the country.
 That might be quite surprising to hear since Greece and other Southern European countries are often stereotyped as being hectic and chaotic.

 The reality is that it is possible to get around Greece entirely by public transport for most itineraries.
 The country has an excellent network of buses, ferries, and domestic airlines that help you reach even the most remote villages, beaches, and islands.

 It is only certain off-the-beaten-path areas like the rugged region of Mani in the Peloponnese, Zagorahoria in Epirus, and parts of Evritania, Central Greece that require a rental car.
 This guide, written by a local based in Greece, will answer everything you need to know about public transport in Greece, and how to get around Greece during your time in the country.

 If you plan out a Greece itinerary and you plan on getting around primarily by public transport, rest assured, you will not be stressed out by services that do not run on time.
 Managing the logistics of your trip will not have you wanting to pull your hair out.

 Public Transport in Greece:

-How to Get Around in Greece
+How to Get Around in Greece in 2023

 KTEL buses (Koino Tamio Eis Praxeon Leoforion) make up Greece’s intercity bus network.
 Confusingly, there is not just one centralised website where you can check the routes, times, and prices for all KTEL buses in Greece.